-We’re officially ONE week away from the start of NaNoWriMo!
+We’re officially Two days away from the start of NaNoWriMo!
 How in the world did that happen??
-Sadly, that means this is our last NaNo Prep post.
 It’s time to get serious, so we’re bringing you some seriously helpful tools this week.

-If you haven’t been with us since week one of our NaNo Prep, you can find tons of tools, tips, and tricks in these posts–everything from what type of software fits you best, to where you should sit down to hit your daily word count.
+If you haven’t seen the rest of our NaNo Prep, you can find tons of tools, tips, and tricks in these posts–everything from what type of software fits you best, to where you should sit down to hit your daily word count.

 In the past few weeks, I’ve learned that writing a novel and training for a marathon are pretty similar processes (more on that later).
 One of the first things you need to decide after committing to a race is what your goal pace is.
 After you’ve set your goal, you need to find a pacing guide that will help you get there.
 For running, there are TONS of training plans and pacing guides.
 Not so many for writing novels.
 Pacing is the name of the game for NaNo, though, so we thought we’d create a few guides for you!